 🔎.

 The contact owns a 2008 Ford Escape.
-The contact stated that while driving on several occasions at various speeds, the steering wheel became firm and difficult to turn.
-The contact stated that the air bag and traction control warning lights were illuminated.
-The vehicle was not diagnosed or repaired.
-The manufacturer was notified of the failure.
-The failure mileage was approximately 67,000.
+The contact stated that while stopped at a light and attempting to make a turn, the steering wheel became inoperable.
+The contact stated that the steering wheel seized and became difficult to turn, and a crescent wrench warning light was illuminated.
+The vehicle was taken to the dealer, where the contact was provided error code b2278 and informed that the steering column motor had failed and needed to be replaced.
+The vehicle was not repaired.
+The manufacturer was not made aware of the failure.
+The approximate failure mileage was 120,000.